 Complications in cardiac function are a leading cause of morbidity and mortality in type 1 diabetic patients (Danaei et al. 2011).
 Diabetes-induced cardiac dysfunction, or diabetic cardiomyopathy, develops independently of vascular disease (Bertoni et al. 2003).
-Diabetic cardiomyopathy is characterised by alterations in ventricular muscle morphology and a decrease in myocardial performance, both of which occur during the final stages of cardiomyopathy and lead to ventricular contractile dysfunction.
+Diabetic cardiomyopathy is characterized by alterations in ventricular muscle morphology and a decrease in myocardial performance, both of which occur during the final stages of cardiomyopathy and lead to ventricular contractile dysfunction.
 As cardiac myocytes are responsible for ventricular contractile function, a detailed analysis of the morphology and contractile abnormalities in myocytes during early stages of diabetes is critical.

 Electron microscopy has shown that the morphological remodelling of cardiac myocytes during diabetes involves loss and atrophy of cardiac myocytes (Giacomelli and Wiener 1979).
-Reduction of myocyte contacts has been noted in diabetic rats, indicating a negative rearrangement of diabetic cardiac tissue (Dyntar et al. 2006).
-In contrast, results specifically regarding morphometry of ventricular myocytes in diabetes are contradictory: upon histological examination of left ventricular walls, diameters of myocytes are either unchanged (Kita et al. 1991; Stilli et al. 2007) or reduced (Nemoto et al. 2006).
-Moreover, available data on myocyte volume under diabetic conditions are either calculated using histomorphometric techniques (Fiordaliso et al. 2006) or simple geometric approximations, thus neglecting the complexity of cardiac myocyte shape (Stilli et al. 2007).
+Reduction in myocyte contacts has been noted in diabetic rats, indicating a negative rearrangement of diabetic cardiac tissue (Dyntar et al. 2006).
+In contrast, results specifically regarding morphometry of ventricular myocytes in diabetes are contradictory: upon histological examination of left ventricular walls, diameters of myocytes are either unchanged (Kita et al. 1991, Stilli et al. 2007) or reduced (Nemoto et al. 2006).
+Moreover, available data on myocyte volume under diabetic conditions are either calculated histomorphometric techniques using (Fiordaliso 2006) or simple geometric et al.